skamensky/winwifiscanner/README.md

 This is for users running python on Windows machines who want to monitor the availability and names of surrounding wifi networks.
 It will not work on other operating systems.
 It will work on both x86 and 64-bit architectures.
 # How
-You can use the [scan.py](scan.py) from the CLI.
-By default, it will just print the results of each scan that produces new results to the screen.
+[scan.py](scan.py) is a CLI.
+By default, it will run forever and print the results of each scan that produces new results to the screen.

 Use by executing the command: